Economic Empowerment Program Volunteer

 Learn more about the Volunteer experience in Namibia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Peace Corps Namibia welcomes couples.
-For programmatic reasons, your partner must apply and qualify for one of the following:
+Your partner must apply and qualify for one of the following positions:

+Due to community and placement challenges, Post can only accommodate one Community Health and HIV/AIDs & Economic Empowerment Program couple and one Economic Empowerment Program couple at the moment.
 During Pre-Service Training and other training events, couples may be asked to share rooms with other Trainees and Volunteers, depending on availability of rooms.
-Though conditions of housing and sites will vary, couples will live together during service.
+Though conditions of housing and communities will vary, couples will live together during service.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.